matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 If you are an experienced Clojure programmer, think of this as destructuring on steroids.
-This is data driven destructuring where you can sort of drive the destructuring anywhere you want.
+This is data driven destructuring where you can drive the destructuring anywhere you want.

 [Time 0:34:23]